github/codeql/docs/query-metadata-style-guide.md

 *   `@problem.severity`–defines the level of severity of the alert:
     *   `error`–an issue that is likely to cause incorrect program behavior, for example a crash or vulnerability.
     *   `warning`–an issue that indicates a potential problem in the code, or makes the code fragile if another (unrelated) part of code is changed.
-    *   `recommendation`–an issue that results in code that is hard to read, but is otherwise correct.
+    *   `recommendation`–an issue where the code behaves correctly, but it could be improved.

 The values of `@precision` and `@problem.severity` assigned to a query that is part of the standard set determine how the results are displayed by LGTM.
 See [About alerts](https://help.semmle.com/lgtm-enterprise/user/help/about-alerts.html) and [Alert interest](https://lgtm.com/help/lgtm/alert-interest) for further information.
 For information about using custom queries in LGTM on a 'per-project' basis, see [Writing custom queries to include in LGTM analysis](https://lgtm.com/help/lgtm/writing-custom-queries) and [About adding custom queries](https://help.semmle.com/lgtm-enterprise/admin/help/about-adding-custom-queries.html).